maky-hnou/ML_OCR/README.md

 ## Content:

-- **cnn_model:** a folder containing the needed files to build the RCNN.
+- **cnn_model:** a folder containing the needed files to build the CRNN.
 - **data:** a folder containing the char dicts.
-- **data_provider:** a folder containing the needed file to prepare and provide the data to the RCNN.
+- **data_provider:** a folder containing the needed file to prepare and provide the data to the CRNN.
-- **global_configuration:** a folder containing the needed configuration for the RCNN.
+- **global_configuration:** a folder containing the needed configuration for the CRNN.
 - **local_utils:** a folder containing the utils needed to manipulate the data, char dicts and to write the logs.
-- **tools:** a folder containing the needed files to generate the tfrecords, train the RCNN and to test it.
+- **tools:** a folder containing the needed files to generate the tfrecords, train the CRNN and to test it.
 - **generate_tfrecords.py:** the file to generate tfrecords.
 - **test_ocr.py:** the file to test the OCR.
-- **train_ocr.py:** the file to train the RCNN.
+- **train_ocr.py:** the file to train the CRNN.
 - **requirements.txt:** a text file containing the needed packages to run the project.